ergoplatform/website/content/en/blog/2020-08-28-transcript-of-first-q-a-session-with-robert-kornacki.md

 As such, well used/popular dApps fund key oracle pools via usage, and almost no one has to end up feeling the cost.

-For more specialized data, it may be that the pools will have to be more directly funded, but for key datapoints like Erg/USD, that will likely be the equivilanet of core infrastructure available for everyone
+For more specialized data, it may be that the pools will have to be more directly funded, but for key datapoints like Erg/USD, that will likely be the equivalent of core infrastructure available for everyone

-Sort of how uniswap takes fees to pay LP
+**Sort of how Uniswap takes fees to pay LP?**

 Indeed, but it can be a lot more generic, cheaper, and easy to implement in the UTXO model.